mtsanford/essentialrect-lib/README.md

 EssentialRect is a standard for responsive image display.
 Rather than cropping an image to a rectangle of a certain aspect ratio, a rectangle (its essentialRect) is defined for an image as "essential".
 This allows the image to be shown in a wide range of aspect ratios without cropping or leterboxing.
 The essentialRect will be guaranteed to be displayed, while the rest of the image will be considered "nice to have", and will be used to fill the remaining client area.
 The essentialRect will be as centered as possible while still avoiding letterboxing.

-## Features

-- EssentialRectImg that displays an image based on the client area and essentialRect

 ## Installation

 ```
 npm i react-essentialrect --save